aws-samples/aws-account-migration-from-consolidated-billing-to-all-features/README.md

 aws logs delete-log-group --log-group-name /aws/lambda/OrgMigration-inviteAccounts-1XXXXYYYYZZZZ
 ```

-- Delete the Amazon S3 bucket with the AWS SAM template
+- Delete the Amazon S3 bucket with the AWS SAM template:

 The AWS SAM CLI creates an Amazon S3 bucket to host the AWS SAM template.
 This bucket will have a prefix of "aws-sam-cli-managed-default-samclisourcebucket-", and a folder with the StackName you chose to build the application.
 Example Amazon S3 Bucket Name: aws-sam-cli-managed-default-samclisourcebucket-1xxxxyyyyzzzz
 Example folder in the Bucket: aws-sam-cli-managed-default-samclisourcebucket-1xxxxyyyyzzzz/OrgMigration